ThGaskin/NeuralABM/README.md

 <img src="https://github.com/ThGaskin/NeuralABM/files/13852798/predictions.pdf" width=100%>

-Each line represents a trajectory taken by the neural net during training; as you can see, we are training the net multiple times in parallel, each time initialising the neural network at a different value of the initial distribution – see #section on how to adjust this distribution.
+Each line represents a trajectory taken by the neural net during training; as you can see, we are training the net multiple times in parallel, each time initialising the neural network at a different value of the initial distribution – see [the corresponding section](#specifying-the-prior-on-the-output) on how to adjust this distribution.
 The colour of each line repressents the training loss at that sample.
 The number of initialisations is controlled by the `seed` entry of the run config.

 > [!TIP]